b12031106/simple-todo-list/README.md

-# Getting Started with Simple To-Do List
+# Simple To-Do List

 This project was created using [Create React App](https://create-react-app.dev/), and it utilizes Redux and [Redux Toolkit](https://redux-toolkit.js.org/) for state management.
 The UI framework used is [Ant Design](https://ant.design/) (though it's not extensively used).
-Currently, there is no data storage implemented.
-In the future, functionality will be added to store data using local storage or a backend database.
+In the future, functionality will be added to store data using a backend database.

 ![demo screenshot](demo.png)